MasakiMu319/clash2sfa/README.md

 - tuic5

 ## Change Log
+### 0.2.3
+- Updated node filters to accommodate more airport node naming.
 ### 0.2.2
 - Adjusted logic for self-built nodes.Now, your self-build nodes will be shown at the beginning of select && urltest.
 ### 0.2.1